Toronto's Historical Plaques

 Photo from Google Street View ©2013 Google - Posted November, 2013

-On the outside wall of the Medical Sciences Building, here at 1 King's College Circle at the University of Toronto, are the English and French versions of an Ontario Heritage Trust plaque describing Banting and Best's momentous discovery.
+On the outside wall of the Medical Sciences Building, here at 1 King's College Circle at the University of Toronto, are the English and French versions of this Ontario Heritage Trust plaque describing Banting and Best's momentous discovery.
 Here's what it says:

 Plaque coordinates: 43.661298 -79.39368